ucphhpc/docker-migrid/doc/source/sections/getting-started/prerequisites.rst

 ------

 Because Docker MiGrid is based on deploying the various services with Docker.
-The natural implicatation is that Docker has to be installed before it can be deployed.
+The natural implication is that Docker has to be installed before it can be deployed.

 Depending on which operating system you are thinking of deploying Docker Migrid to, you have to follow the Docker installation guide that is applicable to your system.